tjohnston-softdev/fox-controller-app/readme.md

 This project is the result of reverse-engineering a prototype build of the FOX Controller dated approximately 29 November 2018.
 All of the code written here is original unless strictly necessary to comply with unit tests.
 A local copy of the build was kept and used with permission from Optim Controls as a then-employee.

 I only claim copyright for the unit testing script and the emulator.
-I do not take any ownership of the FOX Controller or Optim Controls as a company.
+I do not take any ownership of the FOX Controller product or Optim Controls as a company.
 The usage and sharing of this repository does not imply endorsement from Optim Controls and how you use this software is your responsibility.